softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-custom.md

     - openstack
 ```

-You can see the NSD's name and description and the NFVO version with which this NSD is compliant.
+You can see the NSD\'s name and description and the NFVO version with which this NSD is compliant.
 Furthermore the used image and the VIM types are defined.
 You can change those values as you need.

 After this we can start to write the NSD.